T0nyX1ang/Capital-Bikeshare-Project/README.md

   (chmod +x csv-reader)
   ./csv-reader
 ```
-It will generate all 'GNUplot' files needed.
+It will generate all 'Gnuplot' files needed.

 ## Plot
 Data visualization module to show the data more friendly.
 We make it automatically by a bash shell.